aws/karpenter-provider-aws/website/content/en/preview/concepts/nodepools.md

 ---
-title: "Provisioners"
+title: "NodePools"
-linkTitle: "Provisioners"
+linkTitle: "NodePools"
 weight: 1
 description: >
-  Learn about Karpenter Provisioners
+  Configure Karpenter with NodePools
 ---

 When you first installed Karpenter, you set up a default Provisioner.